-First up, let’s preheat that oven to 400F.
-Here’s my super secret tip – let your oven sit at 400F for 10 minutes.
+First up, let’s preheat that oven to 400°F. Here’s my super secret tip – let your oven sit at 400°F for 10 minutes.

+- Prepare Your Baking Sheet.
 For easy cleanup, line your rimmed baking sheet with aluminum foil and set your oven rack over it.

+- Lay the Bacon Strips on the Wire Rack.
 Arrange your bacon in a single layer over the wire rack.
 It’s okay if the bacon slices touch since the bacon will shrink a bit as it cooks.
 Just make sure that your bacon doesn’t completely overlap.

+- Bake!
 Bake until the bacon is crisped to your liking.
 This will likely fall between 15 and 22 minutes.

 How Long to Cook Bacon in the Oven

 I bake my bacon for just about 15 minutes if it’s a regular cut.
-For a thick-cut bacon, I go for around 22 minutes.
+For thick-cut bacon, I go for around 22 minutes.
 Thinner sliced bacon may require less time.
 It is important to remember that the thickness and your desired crispness will both play a part in your cook time.

-Definitely start checking on your bacon at the 15 minute mark.
+Definitely start checking on your bacon at the 15-minute mark.